noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-policy-ref.md

     {
       "Sid": "someUniqueDescription", // required in some services "Effect": "Allow",
-      "Action": ["dynamodb:PutItem"],
+      "Action": [
+        "dynamodb:PutItem",
+        "sts:AssumeRole" // required if service is a principal and a trust policy doesnt exist ],
       "Principal": {
-        "Service": ["lambda.amazonaws.com"], // this service can assume this role "AWS": [
+        "Service": ["lambda.amazonaws.com"], // this service can assume this role "Federated": [
+          "www.amazon.com", // web identities
+          "arn:aws:iam::account-id:saml-provider/SomeProvider" // or SAML users
+        ],
+        "AWS": [
+          // or any user in this specific account id "ACCOUNT-iD",
-          "arn:aws:iam:account-id:user/MyName" // or this specific user in account-id ]
+          // or this specific user in account-id
+          // user name is case-sensitive; cannot use a wildcard (*) to mean "all users."
+          "arn:aws:iam::account-id:user/MyName",
+          // or this role
+          "arn:aws:iam::account-id:role/RoleName"
+        ]
       },
       "Resource": ["arn:aws:dynamodb:us-west-2:###:table/test"], // on these resources